signalapp/Signal-iOS/README.md

 * **Full Text Search**.
 Built atop sqlite's FTS module (contributed by google), you can add extremely speedy searching to your app with minimal effort.

 * **Relationships**.
 You can setup relationships between objects and even configure cascading delete rules.
-(Available in 2.4)

 * **Extensions**.
 More than just a key/value store, YapDatabase comes with an extensions architecture built-in.
 You can even create your own extensions.